Umaru Musa Yar'Adua: Presidency

 After the election, Yar'Adua proposed a government of national unity.
 In late June 2007, two opposition parties, the ANPP and the Progressive Peoples Alliance (PPA), agreed to join Yar'Adua's government.

-Cabinet
+Cabinet members

 Yar'Adua's new cabinet was sworn in on 26 July 2007.
 It included 39 ministers, including two for the ANPP.

 National agenda

 In August 2007, the administration unveiled a seven-point agenda to be the focal point of the administration's solution to developmental challenges and stated goal of elevating Nigeria to be among the twenty largest economies in the world by 2020: